 Thursday, April 13

-- 3 p.m. fireside chat with College of Education faculty and staff (Education building, Room 16)
+- 3 p.m. fireside chat with College of Education students, faculty, and staff in Education building, Room 16

 Dr. Pamela Eddy